 G20 Saudi Secretariat Announces Digital Summit to Discuss Inclusive Growth in Aftermath of Covid-19

 RIYADH, Saudi Arabia, Oct.
-19, 2020 /PRNewswire/ -- The G20 Saudi Secretariat as part of the International Conference program announces a four-day digital event series to explore how businesses, governments, and citizens can drive opportunities for inclusive growth through regulation, new technologies, and long-term strategic approaches in the aftermath of the Covid-19 pandemic.
+21, 2020 /PRNewswire/ -- The Ministry of Investment of Saudi Arabia and the Saudi Secretariat as part of the international Conference program announces a four-day digital event series to explore how businesses, governments and citizens can drive opportunities for inclusive growth through regulation, new technologies and long-term strategic approaches in the aftermath of the Covid-19 pandemic.

 Speakers include:

-The series will be live-streamed and delegates can participate in an interactive event platform.
-A full recording of the event will be available afterward at
+The series will be live streamed and delegates can participate on an interactive event platform.
+A full recording of the event will be available afterwards at